 While you can use the mcctl tool and the commands provided to set up your alerts and notification preferences, we recommend using the Edge-Cloud Console to set up your alert receivers for ease of use.

-Step 2.
 Additional fields appear depending on your selections.
-Populate all the required fields.
+Populate all the required fields, then select Create.

-Step 3.
 Your new Alert Receiver will appear on the Alert Receivers page.
-When you click the Alert icon, information about the alert is displayed.
+When you select the Alert icon, information about the alert is displayed.

 The alert is considered resolved when the condition that triggered the alert has not been active for a period of time.
 For example, if the Health Check probe is no longer failing to reach the application, AppInstDown, the alert will get resolved, and a notification about the resolution will be sent to the user using a configured alert receiver.